 Get a good night’s sleep the night before.
 Appearing well rested can go a long way, not just in your appearance but in your perspective heading into your session.
 So, also be in a good mood for the shoot.
 The process should be fun.
 Some people stress about getting a headshot and it is perfectly normal.
 Try to accept it and embrace the moment.
 Your face is being captured in an image that you want to use to represent the best you to businesspeople.
 Be aware of that and how your mood affects it.

 There are other things that can help.
 Being a self-confident natured person often shows in headshots.
 Play some music to help get you in a good mood as you go to and during your session.
 This also helps make the headshot session fun and more comfortable.

 Relax, it is an important photo, but it can be undone and recreated if you find you do not like it.
-But finding a good headshot photographer will help remove this concern too.
+But finding a good headshot photographer in cities like Los Angeles will help remove this concern too.